unitdevusd/pacbeauty/README.md

 #### Features Left to Implement

-+ When the form in contact page is submitted the message must be mailed to the purple studio mail Id.
++ When the form in contact page is submitted the message must be mailed to the Teresa's Beauty Salon mail Id.
 + When clicked on the Phone number it should dial the number if website is opened in Mobile Phone.

 ### Testing